dstoneck/WIM-to-ISO/README.md

 The ISO are built using a base WINPE to apply the wim to the system

 Working on building a version that will build the WinPE directory system and then wrap the wim file with it.

+Update: Sept 10, 2018

+Changes were made to the script to generate the folders needed to create the wim and to modify the files needed to format/reimage upon booting from media